Colin Montgomerie

+After turning 50 in 2013, Montgomerie has had a successful career on the PGA Tour Champions and European Senior Tour, including winning three senior major championships.

 Early life

 Although Scottish by birth and ancestry, he was raised in Yorkshire, England, where his father, James Montgomerie, was Managing Director of Fox's Biscuits.
 He spent a number of years with the Ilkley Golf Club, where he was tutored by the past professional Bill Ferguson.
 He was educated at both Leeds Grammar School and Strathallan School, Perthshire.
 During his time in Leeds, he became a supporter of Leeds United.
 His father later became the secretary of Royal Troon Golf Club, one of Scotland's most famous clubs.

 Amateur career

 Montgomerie became one of the first British golfers to go to a United States college, attending Houston Baptist University, where he played on the golf team and became its top player.

-He won three important Scottish amateur tournaments – the 1983 Scottish Youths Championship, the 1985 Scottish Stroke Play Championship, and the 1987 Scottish Amateur Championship.
+He won three important Scottish amateur tournaments – the 1983 Scottish Youths Championship, the 1985 Scottish Amateur Stroke Play Championship and the 1987 Scottish Amateur Championship.

 He played for Great Britain and Ireland twice in the Eisenhower Trophy (1984 and 1986) and twice in the Walker Cup (1985 and 1987).
 He was also part of the Scottish team, winning the 1985 European Amateur Team Championship at Halmstad Golf Club, North Course, in Sweden.

-Before turning pro he considered a career in sports management, utilizing his degree in business management and law; the interview process included a golf outing that convinced the firm he should become a client rather than an employee.
+Before turning pro he considered a career in sports management, utilising his degree in business management and law; the interview process included a golf outing that convinced the firm he should become a client rather than an employee.